ashrafghiye/DBN/README.md

 # Deep Belief Networks and Deep Neural Networks
 Deep Learning II project: DBN-DNN

-This project has two goals
+This project has two goals:

 First, it aims to implement a **Restricted Boltzman Machine** and a **Deep Belief Network** and use them as Generative Models.